SAKryukov/microtonal-fabric/README.md

 ## Microtonal Chromatic Lattice Keyboard — see [Live Demo](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard)

-This project ***under development*** offers a musical keyboard of a special structure in the form of [lattice](https://en.wikipedia.org/wiki/Lattice_%28group%29) resembling computer keyboard.
+This project offers a musical keyboard of a special structure in the form of [lattice](https://en.wikipedia.org/wiki/Lattice_%28group%29) resembling computer keyboard.
 This *rank-two* structure offers certain benefits over traditional *sequentially-structured* keyboards and is especially suitable for [microtonal music](https://en.wikipedia.org/wiki/Microtonal_music).
 In its use, the keyboard is highly suggestive of the fundamental principles of music harmony.
 The tone mapping is based on the [Wicki-Hayden layout](https://en.wikipedia.org/wiki/Wicki-Hayden_note_layout), but the geometry is different: it is simpler; and its symmetry matches the symmetry of the tone system more closely.

 The software is a pure in-browser application using [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
 It continues the work at the similar keyboard (not microtonal) for Windows and .NET: [Musical Study with Isomorphic Computer Keyboard](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard).